Road Accident Compensation Claims

 Road traffic accidents are unfortunately all too common.
 Thousands of people are injured in road accidents each year in the UK, whether as a driver, a passenger or a pedestrian.
 In fact, according to the Department for Transport, in 2014 there were 194,477 reported casualties from road traffic accidents in Great Britain.
 This includes 1,775 fatalities and 22,807 people that sustained serious injuries.
 These figures only take into account accidents that have been reported to the police, so the actual number of people injured in road accidents each year is estimated to be around 700,000.

-Although making a personal injury claim can feel daunting, our friendly solicitors are on hand to help you every step of the way.
-We aim to make the whole process as quick and straightforward as possible, so you can focus on recovering from your injuries and getting your life back on track.
+Although making a personal injury claim can feel daunting, friendly solicitors are on hand to help you every step of the way.
+They will aim to make the whole process as quick and straightforward as possible, so you can focus on recovering from your injuries and getting your life back on track.

 Can I make a road traffic accident claim?

 Under personal injury law, certain factors must be met to enable a person to pursue a claim for compensation.
 This is the same whether your accident was in a car, on a bus, riding a motorbike, as a pedestrian or as any other type of road user.
 These factors are as follows: